occiware/OCCInterface/README.md

 ``` bash
 git push heroku master
 ```
-- I have an issue "(mixed active content)", ho to fix it ?
+- I have an issue "(mixed active content)", how to fix it ?
 You need to have the same domain policy between your OCCI server and your OCCInterface server.
 For instance http with http, or https with https.

 ## Warning